 To complement this, we also utilised our active stewardship and engagement activities.

 This Fund had a financial benchmark that was used for portfolio construction but did not incorporate any sustainable criteria and was not selected for the purpose of attaining these characteristics.
-This financial benchmark was used as a comparator for both Fund performance and the Fund's binding commitments.
+This financial

-Sustainability indicators measure how the environmental or social characteristics promoted by the
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-• How did the sustainability indicators perform?
+How did the sustainability indicators perform?